usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

     *(e.g., setting a monthly “tech check” reminder, following a specific newsletter or expert)*
 4. **Who in my agency or network is already good at this?
 Could I learn from or connect with them?**

+## AI Activity: Staying Current in Procurement Technology (Optional)

+> Act as a digital acquisition trends analyst.
+I work in federal procurement and want to stay ahead of emerging tools, regulations, and market shifts relevant to digital services.
+Based on the latest available information, identify 5–10 developments I should track over the next year, explain why they matter for acquisition work, and suggest a short action I can take each month to deepen my understanding.
+Prioritize credible sources, recent examples, and relevance to FAR-governed environments.
+Include one or two examples from a source outside of the federal government.

 ---
 ## Continuous Improvement in Everyday Procurement